Sugar Creek Township, Montgomery County, Indiana

 Sugar Creek Township is one of eleven townships in Montgomery County, Indiana, United States.
-As of the 2010 census, its population was 448 and it contained 167 housing units.
+As of the 2020 census, its population was 376 (down from 448 at 2010) and it contained 160 housing units.

 History

 William Fisher Polygonal Barn was listed on the National Register of Historic Places in 1993.

 Geography

 According to the 2010 census, the township has a total area of 33.83 sqmi, all land.